Jean Vigoureux: Early life

+16th arrondissement of Paris, to Pierre Vigoureux (1884– 1967) and Jeanne Fonssagrives (1887–).
+Vigoureux's father, born in Avallon, was a sculptor.
+Vigoureux's mother, born in Saigon, French Indochina (present-day Ho Chi Minh City, Vietnam), was a singer and pianist.
+Vigoureux had two younger siblings, Fernand Fonssagrives and Madeleine.
+Both of Vigoureux's siblings adopted their mother's maiden name following their parents divorce in 1922.

+Military service

 Because of military conscription, Jean was required to serve in the French Army for one year (c.
-1927-1929).
+1927–1929).
 Following was another year with the French Army in French Indochina.
 This decision was later described in a review for a show held at the United American Artists Gallery in San Francisco from May 4–21, 1941; “This conviction and uncompromising courage has come to the 33-year old artist through personal experiences which include a first-hand knowledge of the workings of French (and English) imperialism when he voluntarily extended his period of compulsory military training in the French Army by another year in order to be able to visit French Indo-China.”